 The Bose QuietComfort Ultra Headphones Wireless are better than the Sony WH-CH720N Wireless due to significantly better noise cancellation.
 They also have better build quality and a greater Bluetooth codec selection.
 On the flip side, the Sony headphones are lighter and have a longer battery life, and the app supplies two extra EQ sliders.

 The Bose QuietComfort Ultra Headphones Wireless are better than the Beats Studio Pro Wireless.
 The Bose have a more comfortable fit and a better build quality.
 Their ANC feature blocks out more noise across the entire range, and they have a better app with sound customization features.
-However, the Beats can connect via USB-C, which gives them lower latency than a Bluetooth connection and lets you connect with gaming consoles with full mic and audio support.
+However, the Beats can connect via USB-C, which gives them lower latency than a Bluetooth connection and lets you connect to PlayStation consoles with full mic and audio support.

 The Bose QuietComfort Ultra Headphones Wireless are better overall headphones than the Bang & Olufsen Beoplay H95 Wireless.
 Both headphones have a lot of bass on tap, but the Bose also have a better ANC system that does a great job of tackling low-frequency sounds, like engine rumble.
 They're also more comfortable and have an immersive audio feature.
 That said, the B&O have a longer continuous battery life.